0x7c13/Notepads/README.md

 * Fix active bugs and glitches as much as possible.
 * Launch it on Microsoft Store and setup release pipeline on GitHub.
 * Create a landing website -> www.NotepadsApp.com
-* Find or design a good app icon (Simple, modern, stylish and yet easy to recognize) and all file icons that will be supported.

 ### Phase 1 (2-3 months):